A predicted distribution for Galois groups of maximal unramified extensions: Determination of and

 \subsection{$\mu_{u,n}$ and $\mu_u$ on basic open sets}

-First, we will express a probability that $R$ is generated by certain random elements in terms of the multiplicities of the irreducible $F\rtimes G$-groups in $R$.
+We will now consider the general situation (of which \eqref{eq:ses2} is a special case) where $F$ is a $\Gamma$-group and $R$ is a finite direct product of irreducible $|\Gamma|'$-$(F\rtimes \Gamma)$-groups, and express a probability that $R$ is generated by certain random elements in terms of the multiplicities of the irreducible $F\rtimes \Gamma$-groups in $R$.
 This motivates us to understand these multiplicities.
 If $H$ is a $G$-group, we define $h_G(H):=|\Hom_G(H,H)|.$

 \begin{proposition} Let $F$ be a $\Gamma$-group.
-Let $G_i$ be finite irreducible $F\rtimes \Gamma$-groups for $i=1, \cdots, k$, such that for $i\neq j$, we have that $G_i$ and $G_j$ are not isomorphic as $F\rtimes \Gamma$-groups.
+Let $G_i$ be finite irreducible $F\rtimes \Gamma$-groups for $i=1, \dots, k$, such that for $i\neq j$, we have that $G_i$ and $G_j$ are not isomorphic as $F\rtimes \Gamma$-groups.
 Let $R=\prod_{i=1}^k G_i^{m_i}$ for non-negative integers $m_i$.
 Then for integers $n,u$ with $n+u\geq 1$,

-where $r_1, \cdots, r_{n+u}$ are independent, uniform random elements of $R$. \end{proposition}
+where $r_1, \dots, r_{n+u}$ are independent, uniform random elements of $R$. \end{proposition}